cchang4/platformGame/README.md

 6/6
 Catherine: tried to make player walk on new platforms, failed miserably

+6/10
+Catherine: worked more on movements, now possible to complete game when following an extremely specific path

 Project outline:
 1. Basic player movement (L&R&Jump)
 2. Changing color of platform when player moves over it